 - Developer: Bridge Housing - Units: 114 affordable family apartments, with 20%-30% set aside for homeless households (replacing a funeral home).
-Added to this affordable unit count will be approximately 75 family apartments, financed as part of the adjacent developer's inclusionary housing obligation. - Status: On June 7, 2017, \$3,000,000 was disbursed to Borrower to provide a portion of the purchase price for 4840 Mission.
-This will be the final disbursement of Prop A bond funding for this development.
+Added to this affordable unit count will be approximately 75 family apartments, financed as part of the adjacent developer's inclusionary housing obligation. - Status: Predevelopment funds were disbursed to Borrower to provide a portion of the purchase price for 4840 Mission.
 Project to be reviewed by the Planning Commission in 2019.